AdobeDocs/marketo.de-DE/help/marketo/product-docs/additional-apps/seo/keywords/seo-get-suggested-keywords.md

    ![](assets/image2014-9-18-11-3a8-3a3.png)

-1. Großartig!
+1. Sehr gut!
 Ihr Suchbegriff wurde hinzugefügt.

    ![](assets/image2014-9-18-11-3a8-3a25.png)